-BTC took a nosedive and most likely your altcoins suffered hard along with it.
-A rough mixture of FUD and bad news, along with a decrease of the total market cap as the Chinese New Lunar Year is coming, has caused that mess.
-By the way, it is not unusual for mid of January and we’ve seen this quite a few times, so chances are pretty good we will see an immense run on the way up – it is even thinkable that we will see a run of Bitcoin together with altcoins.
+BTC took a nosedive, and most likely, your altcoins suffered hard along with it.
+A rough mixture of FUD and bad news, along with a decrease in the total market cap as the Chinese New Lunar Year is coming, has caused that mess.
+By the way, it is not unusual for mid-January, and we’ve seen this quite a few times, so chances are pretty good we will see an immense run on the way up – it is even thinkable that we will see a run of Bitcoin together with altcoins.
 Now you hear them all: “Buy the f#cking dip!” they say.
 Ok – but how?
-When is a dip deep enough to be bought?
+When is a dip deep enough bought?
 Or should I better sell off everything and move on?

-You are reading probably often “Buy the f#cking dip” (BTFD).
+You are probably reading often, “Buy the f#cking dip” (BTFD).
 As a trader, you always want to buy the low and sell the high – easy principle, right?
-Though there are some pitfalls in this way and we want to give you some guidance on avoid catching a falling knife.
-So the question is actually what to buy in the dip and when?
-You might see some coins, that have fallen 20% in value, but is this a no-brainer to buy?
+Though there are some pitfalls in this way we want to give you some guidance on avoiding catching a falling knife.
+So the question is, actually, what should you buy in the dip and when?
+You might see some coins that have fallen 20% in value, but is this a no-brainer to buy?
 Just because something has fallen hard, doesn’t mean when the market recovers, it will recover along with the other coins.

 Here is what you should look for when you trying to buy the dip: